apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 > Note:
 >
-> 1. Messages are only delayed on shared subscriptions.
-Other subscriptions will deliver immediately.
+> 1. Messages are only delayed on shared subscriptions, other subscriptions will deliver immediately.
-> 2. Can't work well with batching messages while messages has different delay time.
+> 2. Delayed messages will be send individually even if enable message batching on producer.

-### Go functions
+### Go Functions

-Before 2.4.0, pulsar support use Java/Python to write pulsar functions.
-Now, it's possible to use golang to write pulsar functions, the following is an example of a Pulsar Function written in golang.
+Before 2.4.0 release, Java and Python are supported to write Pulsar Functions.
+Now, you can use Go to write Pulsar Functions, the following is an example of a Pulsar Function written in Go.

 ```go
 import (